lionmage/tungsten-types/GammaFunctionNotes.md

 product, but this form is easy to understand and evaluate concurrently.
 (More on concurrency later...)
 I'll be looking at [the Lanczos approximation](https://en.wikipedia.org/wiki/Lanczos_approximation) as the next logical step in improving speed and accuracy for my implementation of 𝚪(z).
+*Note:* Looking back at this document in May 2026, it's clear I had many reasons for avoiding the implementation of Lanczos's approximation.

 ## Why should we even bother?
 Why would we want to compute such a difficult function at all?
 The function 𝚪(z) is a generalization of factorial for all rational, real, and complex numbers.  𝚪(n) = (n - 1)! for all positive integers n.
-The difficulty comes in computing 𝚪(z) for non-integer values, as this involves an infinite product.
+The difficulty comes in computing 𝚪(z) for noninteger values, as this involves an infinite product.
 Anywhere you wish to generalize things that use factorials for all real or complex numbers, you need to use the Gamma function.
-One example would be computing binomial coefficients where both n and k are non-integers.
+One example would be computing binomial coefficients where both n and k are nonintegers.

 ## Where we are at right now
 I chose to use the Euler limit form of the formula for 𝚪(z) —